Weaving A Tradition For Innovation: Fabrix Digital Fashion Roadshow Continues Its Fashion Capital Journey And Debuts At Pitti Immagine Uomo 2025

 Known as 'The Yves Saint Laurent of Gen Z', his designs were praised by Christian Lacroix.
 Fashion legend, Jean Paul Gaultier, also sponsored him as an on-schedule guest at haute couture week in January 2021.
 At the age of 24, he was appointed as the creative director at Rochas two weeks after the show.

-In 2023, de Vilmorin took on several high-profile projects such as being the president of the fashion Jury of the 38th edition of the Hyres International Festival and the Artistic Director of the Galeries Lafayette Christmas.
-In 2024, he launched his first ready-to-wear collection and collaborated with Mot & Chandon and chef Yannick Allno in designing the Mot restaurant in Paris.
+In 2023, de Vilmorin took on several high-profile projects such as being the president of the fashion Jury of the 38th edition of the Hyères International Festival and the Artistic Director of the Galeries Lafayette Christmas.
+In 2024, he launched his first ready-to-wear collection and collaborated with Moët & Chandon and chef Yannick Alléno in designing the Moët restaurant in Paris.

+See also V-GREEN and Xanh SM Indonesia sign MoU with Lippo for comprehensive green ecosystem in Indonesia

 Florentina Leitner